Is Social Security…Secure?

 In the earlier example, your annual income from social security would be about $12,000.
 For perspective, that annualized salary is less than those making minimum wage today.
 If $12,000 accounts for only 40% of your retirement income (like the SSA suggests), you’d be responsible for coming up with the additional 60%, or $18,000, to live off each year.
 In this example, they’re assuming $30,000 would be sufficient to cover all of your retirement expenses, and honestly, I wouldn’t rely on the Social Security Administration to guide your retirement savings plan.
 They have no earthly idea what your monthly spending habits are, so it’s up to you to determine what your annual retirement “salary” should be to adequately meet your needs.

-If you’re a skeptic and would rather treat social security payments as bonuses, keeping them out of sight, out of mind during retirement planning, you can do a little backward math to figure out how much you’ll need to have invested to fund your retirement (for approximately 30-50 years) by using the 4% rule.
-It’s a frequently used rule of thumb for retirement spending where you add up all your investments and withdraw 4% of the total each year, adjusted for inflation.
+If you’re a skeptic and would rather treat social security payments as bonuses, keeping them out of sight, out of mind during retirement planning, you can do a little backwards math to figure out how much you’ll need to have invested to fund your retirement (for approximately 30-50 years) by using the 4% rule.
+It’s a frequently used rule of thumb for retirement spending where you determine the total value of your investments and withdraw 4% of that total annually, adjusted for inflation.
 Using our example above, you’d need to have roughly $750,000 invested to withdraw the necessary $30,000 every year comfortably.
-(We’ll do a whole article on this soon — stay tuned!)

-According to experts, Social Security isn’t disappearing after 2034.
+According to experts, Social Security isn’t completely disappearing after 2034, but it is definitively decreasing.

-Clickbait headlines will lead you to believe that after 2034, social security will be a thing of the past.
+Clickbait headlines will lead you to believe that, after 2034, social security will be completely depleted.
 There will be zero dollars left, the world will come crashing down, and the rest of us are SOL.
-I’m here to reassure you that experts believe this is not the case!
-(This statement assumes the system as we know it today stays in tact.
-Obviously, if legislation is introduced to end the system altogether, then it would be very much unsecure.
-Since both you and I have no idea if that will happen, we have to operate with the facts we have today.)
+Experts believe this is not the case, but this assertion assumes the system we know today stays in tact.
+Obviously, if new legislation is introduced and passed to end the system altogether, then it would be gone.
+Since both you and I have no idea if that will happen, we have to operate with the facts we have today.

-• Declining Workforce - According to the SSA, “Today 12 percent of the total population is aged 65 or older, but by 2080, it will be 23 percent.
-At the same time, the working-age population is shrinking from 60 percent today to a projected 54 percent in 2080.”
+Declining Workforce - According to the SSA, “Today, 12% of the total population is aged 65 or older, but by 2080, it will be 23%.
+At the same time, the working-age population is shrinking from 60% today to a projected 54% in 2080.”

 I realize this stat projects well into the future, but those numbers won’t come to fruition overnight — it’ll happen over time.
 Working people fund the system.
-If the number of working people declines and the number of beneficiaries (aka, retired people) increases, the ratios are off.
-You have more people collecting money than contributing money, right?
-Everyone will still get their piece of the pie, but it’ll be a smaller pie — about 20% smaller, according to the SSA.
+If the number of working people declines and the number of beneficiaries increases, the ratios are off.
+You have more people collecting money than contributing money, so while everyone may still get their piece of the pie, it’ll be cut from a much smaller pie — about 20% smaller, according to the SSA.

-The working class decline can be attributed to a wide variety of factors, according to the U.S. Bureau for Labor Statistics, including an increase in imports from China, unforeseen layoffs related to the pandemic, an increase in automated jobs, the rising cost of childcare, and increased incarceration rates, to name a few.
+The working class decline can be attributed to a wide variety of factors, according to the U.S. Bureau for Labor Statistics, including, but not limited to, an increase in international exports, unforeseen layoffs related to the pandemic, an increase in automated jobs, the rising cost of childcare, and increased incarceration rates.

-• Increased Life Expectancy - As retirement age stays constant and our life expectancy increases, the number of social security payments also increases.
-I don’t think anyone is going to be mad about us all living longer, but there are some consequences that come with the upside.
+Increased Life Expectancy - As retirement age stays constant and our life expectancy increases, the number of social security payments also increases.
+I don’t think anyone is going to be mad about us all living longer, but there are some consequences that come with that upside.

-• Increased Retirement Age - As people live longer, I suppose it’s relatively reasonable to assume the allowable collection and full retirement ages would have to eventually increase if we want the system to remain funded, which, for the record, was THE most painful sentence I’ve ever written.
+Increased Retirement Age - As people live longer, I suppose it’s relatively reasonable to assume the allowable collection and full retirement ages would need to eventually increase if we want the system to remain funded.
+Which, for the record, was one of the most painful sentences I’ve ever written.
 This hasn’t been confirmed, but since it’s happened before and history often repeats itself, I don’t think it’s out of the realm of possibility.

 So, is the system secure?

 For Millennials, I think the answer is “yes with an asterisk.”
-You can still expect to receive payments, but they’ll be discounted by roughly 20%…for now.
+As of the time this article was written, you can still expect to receive payments, but they’ll be discounted by roughly 20%…for now.

-The holidays are on the horizon, so if you plan to engage in a “my future is much more bleak than your life was” discussion with your elders this Thanksgiving, know that you definitely have the upper hand when it comes to social security arguments. 😏
+The holidays are on the horizon, so if you plan to engage in a “my future is much more bleak than yours” discussion with your elders this Thanksgiving, know that you definitely have the upper hand when it comes to social security arguments. 😏

 Also, if you’re interested in keeping up with the future of social security, keep an eye on headlines around the topic in mid-October.
 The Social Security Administration is set to release the latest COLA (cost of living adjustment) for current beneficiaries.
 Since the percentage increase in payments is determined by looking at Q3, year-over-year inflation rates, experts were expecting the hike in payments to be pretty substantial given the wild inflation you’ve heard everyone talking about this year.
 Turns our their estimates were a little high, which could signal a slow in inflation?
 Only time will tell!